laurenkt/bouzouki/report/report.md

 This is duplicated eight times to create the eight strings of the instrument.

 An attempt was made to introduce coupling between the strings to develop the inter-string resonances that are characteristic of the instrument [cite][realistic].
-However, it is not obvious what impact this potentially naïve implementation has without proper evaluation.
+However, it is not obvious what impact this potentially naïve implementation has.

 The summed output of this system is convolved with an impulse response from an instrument body (in this case a Taylor acoustic guitar as no bouzouki IRs were readily available).
 This isn't strictly a physical mode, but rather part of a physics-inspired system.
 It does produce results far more realistically than a simple model would be able to.